 Designed by Dr. Ida Rolf, the Ten-Series is like a tune up for your body.
 The Ten-Series is a systematic approach to aligning your structure; each session builds upon the last and prepares the body for the next.

 The first three sessions work on the more superficial layers of connective tissue.
 Sessions four through seven remove strain from deeper layers of the body.
 The remaining sessions organize and align the body as a whole, providing better balance, enhanced range of motion, and a higher energy level.
-If yAppointments requires a break between sessions, ideal places to pause the process are after sessions three and seven.

 The Ten-Series provides Rolfers with a map.
 But as anyone who travels knows, “the map is not the territory.”
 Although structural goals may be similar, the same session may look very different for different clients based on their structure, learned behaviours and movement patterns.
 Each session is as unique as the person receiving it.
 For most people, the series progresses as follows: